persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - Moments estimates table has only 2 columns : Estimate and Value

-      - Scatter plots tab:

-        - 3 sub-tabs : Scatter plots - Plot matrix X-X - Plot matrix Y-X

-        - when clicking on the Scatter plots tab, the list view is hidden
+      - check on the tabs (Table - Cobweb plot - Plot matrix - Scatter plots - Parameters) : the list view is hidden
       - check tables are well drawn

   - Taylor : Taylor item